neherlab/treetime-cloud/validation/flu_H3N2/DataDescription.rst

 BEAST results.
 Folder: /dataset/beast_out
 =========================================

  For each subtree, we have performed BEAST reconstruction.
 The log file used as BEAST input was created from the template, located in resources/beast/template_bedford_et_al_2015.xml (attached as a separate archive).
-This templated was filled with the particular subtree.
+This template was filled with the particular subtree.
 The dates of the leaves were extracted from the leaf names, the relevant sequences were taken from the initial alignment.
 The Beast configuration file is located in:

  /dataset/beast_out/<subtree_name>.config.xml

- The BEAST output includes the log file and the trees sampled alogn the BEAST computations.
+ The BEAST output includes the log file and the trees sampled along the BEAST computations.
 These are located in the

  /dataset/beast_out/<subtree_name>.log.txt
  /dataset/beast_out/<subtree_name>.trees.txt